MeadowlarkDAW/Meadowlark/DESIGN_DOC.md

    * `(Not MVP)` An official "community" page where the community can share custom themes and presets (although we'll have to see how feasible moderation will be)

 ## Non-Goals

 * While Meadowlark definitely draws a lot of inspiration from Bitwig, we are not aiming for the same "the DAW is a modular instrument" approach that Bitwig takes.
 We won't have "modulators" like in Bitwig, rather we will simply just have assignable macros, LFOs, and MIDI/Audio triggered envelopes built into our "Chain" plugin.
 Here are my reasons for this:
    * Bitwig's modulator system adds a lot of complexity and confusion to the UI.
 This is especially true when the UI is limited to the height of the horizontal FX rack.
    * In the end the quality of using generic modulators is questionable.
 I believe modular synthesis is best left to dedicated modular synth plugins, as the authors of those plugins are able to fine-tune their modulators to fit well with their system.
-* We will not support 64 bit audio in our audio graph engine.
+* We will (probably) not support 64 bit audio in our audio graph engine.
    * Adding 64 bit audio to our audio graph engine would add a whole lot of complexity, and I don't think it's even worth the hassle.
    * It is shown time-and-time again that 64 bit audio has little to no benefit in terms of quality over 32 bit audio.
 The noise introduced by 32 bit quantization errors is already well below audible range, and there are far more important factors that contribute to sound quality such as antialiasing techniques.
       * The one area where 64 bit audio on the audio graph level maybe could actually make a difference is CV (control voltage) ports, but like I mentioned above, having "the DAW is a modular instrument" is not a goal for Meadowlark.
    * 32 bit allows you to fit twice as many numbers into a single vectorized CPU operation, so performance can theoretically double (pun not intended) if used properly.
+   * (I may change my mind on this one if we find a legimate use case for 64 bit audio on the audio graph level.)
 * The faders & pan knobs on the mixer will not be automatable.
 Rather we will encourage users to insert the "Utility" plugin and automate that instead.
 * The suite of internal plugins will be focused mainly on audio FX for mixing/mastering.
 Internal synth plugins are lower priority (and not even that necessary since high quality open source synths like Vital and SurgeXT already exist).
 We could even consider just packaging synths like SurgeXT with Meadowlark itself.
-(The developer of Vital probably wouldn't be cool with us packaging Vitalium with Meadowlark, so we probably won't do that).
+(The developer of Vital probably wouldn't be cool with us packaging Vitalium with Meadowlark and I totally understand that, so we probably won't do that).
 * LV2, VST2, and VST3 plugins will not recieve the same level of support as CLAP plugins.
 Those other formats will be supported through an intermediate LV2/VST2/VST3 to CLAP bridge, so functionality will be limited to whatever those bridges can support.
-   * Also if and when CLAP becomes widely adopted enough, we may decide to drop support for VST3 altogether because of all its issues with licensing and complexity.
-   * I am also unsure about the licensing issues around hosting VST2 plugins.
 * We will not support the AUv2, AUv3, LADSPA, WAP (web audio plugin), or VCV Rack plugin formats.
 * Non-destructive pitch shifting & time-stretching effects will not be supported for long audio clips that are streamed from disk.
 Users must use destructive editing in that case.
 * Aside from a few plugins such as the Parametric EQ, Limiter, Bus Compressor, and the Vocal Compressor, we will not be doing much in-house DSP research.
 Rather the plan is to port DSP from existing open source plugins for the majority of our internal plugins (a lot of it will be ported from the Vital synth).

+> ### My concerns with VST2 and VST3
+>
+> If and when CLAP becomes widely adopted enough, we may decide to drop support for VST3 altogether because of all its issues with its developer-unfriendly licensing policies and its over-engineered complexity and complicated C++ codebase.
+We may also decide to not support VST2 at all since it also has licensing issues and because it is an old and outdated standard.
+We could instead encourage users to use a wrapper plugin if they still need to use legacy plugins, but of course I'm unsure this is a good idea.
+>
+> My line of reasoning is that I *really* want to give plugin companies an actual incentive to adopt the new developer-friendly CLAP standard.
+If Meadowlark does happen to become popular, companies would have no choice but to adpot the CLAP standard if they want to tap into the Meadowlark userbase.
+This may sound a bit petty, but the VST2/VST3 standard has been a plauge on this industry for too long, and I believe I have one of the biggest opportunities out of anyone else in the world to change it.
+>
+> Of course this is a bit of a catch-22 situation where it could be difficult to even get an initial userbase if we didn't support these ubiquitous standards up-front.
+So we will very likely at least support VST3 for the foreseeable future.

 ## A Special "Maybe" Goal